RuofengX/pycraft-game/pyworld/modules/README.md

 1. instance itself, also know as `self`;
 2. (Optional)the belonging of this instance.
 In most case is the Continuum instance.

-'_tick' function return None.
+`_tick` function return None.

 ## Inherit order

-If a mixin module(class) is only available to some specific entity type, inherit it, like `class MsgMixin(Character)` means that MsgMixin could only apply to the type of `Character`.

-Entity instance will initiate first by mixin classes, then the entity class.
+Entity instance will initiate mixin classes first, then the entity class, which will solve most of teh MRU problems.
 For example, an entity instance with MsgMixin and Character should wrote in these:
 `class CharacterWithMsgMixin(MsgMixin, Character)`

+If a mixin module(class) is only available to some specific entity type, inherit it, like `class MsgMixin(Character)` means that MsgMixin could only apply to the type of `Character`.

+## Serialization and Persistence

+Pyworld use pickle module to save all of the object.
+But some types is not spported by pickle.
+As a resolution, every property that cannot be serialized by pickle module should be masked with a _ mark before, like `_<property_name>`.
+Property with protect mark `__<property_name>` is also recognized as Non-Pickle-able property.

+Every entity has a `__getstatus__` and `__setstatus__` method, which will properly del those `_<property_name>` and restore them.